cosmos/cosmos-sdk/docs/docs/run-node/01-run-node.md

 Local state sync work similar to normal state sync except that it works off a local snapshot of state instead of one provided via the p2p network.
 The steps to start local state sync are similar to normal state sync with a few different designs.

 1. As mentioned in https://docs.cometbft.com/v0.37/core/state-sync, one must set a height and hash in the config.toml along with a few rpc servers (the afromentioned link has instructions on how to do this).
+2. Run `<appd snapshot restore <height> <format>` to restore a local snapshot (note: first load it from a file with the *load* command).
-2. Bootsrapping Comet state in order to start the node after the snapshot has been ingested.
+3. Bootsrapping Comet state in order to start the node after the snapshot has been ingested.
 This can be done with the bootstrap command `<app> comet bootstrap-state`
-3. Verify that the node has the snapshot with `<appd> snapshots list`.

 ### Snapshots Commands